 Estimates for the elasticity of substitution for C&I customers with peak demands below 200 kW were also derived from the SPP.
 These estimates have been updated to reflect the latest findings from the SPP, which show an important role for enabling technologies in the C&I sector.
 Elasticity estimates for C&I customers with peak demands greater than 200 kW were based on analysis that was previously done for SDG&E by Christensen Associates.
-18
+16

-The elasticity of substitution estimates for customers with peak demands below 20 kW and between 20 and 200 kW are based on the recently-published analysis for the Track A, CPP-V treatment group in the SPP.
-This analysis is based on data from two summers, 2004 and 2005.
+The elasticity of substitution estimates for customers with peak demands below 20 kW and between 20 and 200 kW are based on the recently-published analysis for the Track A, CPP-V treatment group in the SPP.17 This analysis is based on data from two summers, 2004 and 2005.
 Key findings from this analysis are that customers with peak demands below 20 kW are not responsive to time-varying price signals on non-critical days and are only responsive on critical days when programmable-communicating thermostats (PCTs) are present.
 Customers with peak demands between 20 and 200 kW are price responsive on both normal and critical days, with and without enabling technology.
 However, demand response is highest on critical days for customers with enabling technology.
 Table SSG 6-13 shows the values of the elasticity of substitution that are contained in the latest SPP report and that underlie the analysis here.

 In the SPP analysis, price was not statistically significant in the daily energy use equations for C&I customers.
 This lack of statistical significance does not necessarily mean that price doesn't influence daily energy use, only that this influence could not be estimated with sufficient precision based on the relatively small SPP sample sizes.
 There is much less variation in daily price across day types and treatment cells than there is in the price ratio, which would explain why it is possible to estimate the influence of price in the CES substitution equation and not in the daily equation.
-Furthermore, it is reasonable to expect that there would be some responsiveness to daily price variation, as a zero daily price elasticity combined with a negative and significant value for the elasticity of substitution would imply that the amount of energy reduced in the peak
+Furthermore, it is reasonable to expect that there would be some responsiveness to daily price variation, as a zero daily price elasticity combined with a negative and significant value for the elasticity of substitution would imply that the amount of energy reduced in the peak period would be exactly offset by an increase in energy use in the off-peak period.
+Since most load in the C&I sector is due to air conditioning and lighting, and these end uses are difficult to shift from one time period to another, we felt that it was appropriate to assume some small value for the daily price elasticity.
+A survey of the literature by Bohi18 reported a range in estimates of the daily price elasticity from -0.05 to -0.20.
+To be conservative, we assumed a mean value of -0.025, which equals half of the low end of the range reported by Bohi.

-18 Christensen Associates.
+16 Christensen Associates.
 Documentation of Customer Demand Modeling in the Evaluation of RTEM and Hourly Pricing at SDG&E. January 23, 2001.